A-Stricker/music-mariner/README.md

 ### Acknowledgements
 - Gratitude to the open-source community.
 - Special thanks to Spotify for their Web API and openAI for the ability to create custom GPTs.
-- Thanks to every musician who has inpsired me in my life-long love of music and entertainment.
+- Thanks to every musician who has inspired me in my life-long love of music and entertainment.
-- Finally, I would like to extend my heartfealt thanks to Professor John Crider at Columbus State Community College for fostering a class and environment that deeply encouraged creativity, critical thinking, and hands-on learning.
+- Finally, I would like to extend my heartfelt thanks to Professor John Crider at Columbus State Community College for fostering a class and environment that deeply encouraged creativity, critical thinking, and hands-on learning.
 His invaluable guidance and unwavering support have not only enriched my academic journey but also significantly contributed to the development of this project.
 His expertise and insights have been a constant source of inspiration, pushing me to explore new ideas and strive for excellence.
 Thank you, Professor Crider, for your mentorship, encouragement, and for believing in my potential.
 Your impact extends beyond the classroom, shaping the future paths of your students.